morenob89/chat-app/README.md

 # algebra-chat-app

-Real-time chat application using React, SCSS, and Scaledrone.
+Real-time chat application using JavaScript, React, SCSS, and Scaledrone.
 Developed as part of Algebra's Frontend developer course.

 Check out the live version of the application on Netlify: